panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### ExceedsMaximumRedemption
-CollateralTracker: attempted to withdraw/redeem more than available liquidity, owned shares, or open positions would allow for
+CollateralTracker: Attempted to withdraw/redeem more than available liquidity, owned shares, or open positions would allow for

 ```solidity